Top Family Medicine Board FAQs: Everything You Need to Know Before ABFM Certification

 Effective preparation for the ABFM board exam typically involves a combination of ABFM review resources, including textbooks, review courses, question banks, and mock exams.
 Check out this “How to Select the Best Family Medicine Board Review” post for assistance choosing your ABFM review materials.

 Additionally, many candidates find it helpful to create a study schedule and allocate dedicated time for each content area.
-Check out this video from Dr. Adam Rosh from his 28-lesson Peak Performance course on how to effectively prepare for high-stakes exams:
+Check out this video from Dr. Adam Rosh on how to effectively prepare for high-stakes exams:

 Q: How long is ABFM board certification valid?

-A: ABFM certification is valid for 10 years.
-After this period, physicians are required to go through the recertification process to maintain their certification status, though now ABFM offers CME credits and yearly recertification.
+A: If certified prior to 2025, ABFM certification is valid for 10 years.
+After this period, physicians are required to go through the recertification process to maintain their certification status, though now ABFM offers CME credits and yearly recertification, along with other continuing certification activities.

 Q: How soon will I get my ABFM exam results?